madushanmac/Mini-POS/README.md

 # POS-for-Small-shop
- pos system for small shop. i make this by using simple interfacecs .
+ pos system for small shop using simple interfacecs .